 Funerals during the Coronavirus (COVID-19) outbreak

-When a loved one dies it is always a very difficult and upsetting time and if you have recently suffered a breavement I would like to offer my sincere condolences.
-During these unprecented times social distancing restrictions are changing how funerals and burials are being conducted.
-This means that it can be even more diffficult to say goodbye in the way you would have wished.
+When a loved one dies it is always a very difficult and upsetting time and if you have recently suffered a bereavement I would like to offer my sincere condolences.
+Social distancing restrictions are changing how funerals and burials are being conducted.
+This means that it can be even more difficult to say goodbye in the way you would have wished.

 There are currently restrictions on how many people can attend funerals.
 Many funeral directors and crematoria are arranging for live streaming or recording of the ceremony so that others can be part of this final farewell or see the ceremony later.

 If you have been unable to have a funeral ceremony or attendance was restricted it will be possible to have a Memorial Ceremony or an Interment or Scattering of Ashes ceremony at a later date.
 This will allow all family and friends can come together to celebrate the life of the person who has died, acknowledge their grief and say a final farewell.